Black Bag: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 53 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while those surveyed by PostTrak gave it a 75% overall positive score, with 51% saying they would "definitely recommend" it.

 Monica Castillo of RogerEbert.com awarded the film a perfect 4 out of 4 stars, describing it as "a smart, sexy spy vs. spy thriller fought mostly over dialogue," and praising Soderbergh's direction for its "svelte piece of entertainment" that feels both vintage and timely.
-James Berardinelli of ReelViews highlighted the film's cerebral approach, noting that it "relies on uncovering motivations and unraveling narrative knots to generate suspense," and commended the chemistry between Blanchett and Fassbender as "palpable."
+James Berardinelli of ReelViews highlighted the film's cerebral approach, noting that it "relies on uncovering motivations and unraveling narrative knots to generate suspense" and commended the chemistry between Blanchett and Fassbender as "palpable".
 Empire described Black Bag as "deliciously, lip-smackingly satisfying," likening it more to John le Carré than James Bond, and praised its "punchy and sharp" script by David Koepp, as well as Soderbergh's confident direction.
 Justin Chang of NPR characterized the film as "a witty, sexy riff on themes of loyalty and betrayal," emphasizing its focus on character dynamics over action, and lauding the ensemble cast's performances.
-Sean Tajipour of Nerdtropolis called it, "A masterclass in suspense."
-Pete Hammond of Deadline Hollywood called it, "an A+ cast" for their performances.
+Sean Tajipour of Nerdtropolis called it "a masterclass in suspense".
+Pete Hammond of Deadline Hollywood called it "an A+ cast" for their performances.

-The Hollywood Reporter praised the film’s "tautly wound intrigue" and its exploration of personal betrayal and deception, calling it a "handsomely crafted thriller that luxuriates in tension and ambiguity."
-In his review for Rolling Stone, David Fear lauded Black Bag as "a great spy thriller — and an even better marriage drama."
+The Hollywood Reporter praised the film's "tautly wound intrigue" and its exploration of personal betrayal and deception, calling it a "handsomely crafted thriller that luxuriates in tension and ambiguity".
+In his review for Rolling Stone, David Fear lauded Black Bag as "a great spy thriller — and an even better marriage drama".
 He emphasized the film's exploration of personal relationships within the espionage narrative, highlighting the performances of Blanchett and Fassbender.
-The New York Times described Black Bag as "a stylish puzzle-box of a movie" with "layered performances and serpentine plotting," while IndieWire praised its "glacial cool and moral ambiguity," suggesting it "feels like vintage Soderbergh—unapologetically clever and emotionally remote."
+The New York Times described Black Bag as "a stylish puzzle-box of a movie" with "layered performances and serpentine plotting" while IndieWire praised its "glacial cool and moral ambiguity," suggesting it "feels like vintage Soderbergh—unapologetically clever and emotionally remote".

 Other critics offered more tempered views.
 Peter Bradshaw of The Guardian noted that while the film is "downbeat" and "tongue-in-cheek," it borders on self-satire, and questioned the depth of its characterizations.
 Another review from The Guardian criticized the film's "convoluted plot and baffling character motivations," suggesting that despite its stylish presentation, it lacks the authenticity of grittier spy dramas.
-Mark Hanson of Slant Magazine compared the film unfavorably to Soderbergh's earlier work, stating that Black Bag "settles into a third act of derivative reveals and exposition dumps, and ultimately feels insubstantial despite its narrative complexities."
+Mark Hanson of Slant Magazine compared the film unfavorably to Soderbergh's earlier work, stating that Black Bag "settles into a third act of derivative reveals and exposition dumps, and ultimately feels insubstantial despite its narrative complexities".